Call us at: 561-736-2377

 Your gums and supporting bone are the foundation of your smile.

-bulletBleeding gums - Do your gums bleed when you brush or floss?
+• Bleeding gums – Do your gums bleed when you brush or floss?
 Do you see blood when you rinse after brushing?

-bulletPus oozing from your gums?
-Yes...
-Pus.
+• Pus oozing from your gums?
+Yes… Pus.
+Look closely.

-bulletPuffy, swollen, or red gums?
+• Puffy, swollen, or red gums?

-bulletMetallic or bad taste?
+• Metallic or bad taste?

 Floss or DIE???

-Sounds a bit silly or far-fetched, doesn't it?
+Sounds a bit silly or far-fetched, doesn’t it?
 However, recent medical research is revealing some startling news about gum disease.
 It appears that heart attacks, strokes, premature birth, and even cancer may be more related to chronic inflammation in the body than the usual suspects.
 The most common source of chronic inflammation in the human body is, you guessed it: Gum Disease!
+Does this mean that gum disease causes these medical issues?
+So far, the answer is no. Even if there is a “correlation,” it doesn’t mean there is “causation.”

 The newly suspected relationship between gum disease and heart disease and strokes is still being studied, but we expect to hear more and more about it.
-It seems that healthy gums may actually maintain a healthy heart!

-Other studies have linked gum disease with low birth weight babies
+Other studies have linked gum disease with low birth weight babies.

-Even more recently cancer (pancreatic, specifically) has been linked to the chronic inflammation from periodontal disease
+Even more recently cancer (pancreatic, specifically) has been linked to the chronic inflammation from periodontal disease.

-Of course, more study is needed, but I believe we'll be hearing more about these relationships in years to come.
+Again, we cannot yet say that gum disease causes any of these “systemic” medical problems.
+Of course, more study is needed, but I believe we’ll be hearing more about these relationships in years to come.

 Here is a more recent news story about the relationship between Gum Disease and heart disease (and diabetes):